-

 scripts/run-end-to-end-tests

-This script assumes you have permission to run docker
+This script assumes you have permission to run docker.
+If you don't, then

-you may need to run with sudo
+you may need to run with sudo.

 Podman

-New in version 1.7.12 borgmatic's end-to-end tests optionally support using rootless Podman instead of Docker.
+borgmatic's end-to-end tests optionally support using rootless Podman instead of Docker.

 Setting up Podman is outside the scope of this documentation, but here are some key points to double-check: